vldr/Relay/README.md

 ### `join` packet
 Joins a room.

-**Note:** If the client fails to join the room, an "error" packet is sent as a response instead.
+**Note:** If the client fails to join a room, an "error" packet is sent as a response instead.

-**Note:** A room cannot be joined whilst a client is already inside another room.
+**Note:** A room cannot be joined while a client is already inside a room.

 **Request:**